MetaMask/metamask-docs/snaps/reference/rpc-api.md

 See above for their meaning and format.

 This generic notifications interface can be used by any snap with the notifications permission.
-A short notification text can be triggered by a snap for actionable or time-sensitive information.
+A short notification text can be triggered by a snap for actionable or time sensitive information.

 #### Example